christopheraue/m-ruby-concurrently/guides/Performance.md

 Explanation of the results:

-* The difference between a regular and a concurrent proc is caused by concurrent procs being evaluated in a fiber.
+* The difference between a regular and a concurrent proc is caused by concurrent procs being evaluated in a fiber and doing some bookkeeping.
 * Of the two methods evaluating the proc in the foreground `#call_nonblock` is faster than `#call`, because the implementation of `#call` uses `#call_nonblock` and does a little bit more on top.
 * Of the two methods evaluating the proc in the background, `#call_and_forget` is faster because `#call_detached` additionally creates an evaluation object.
-* Running concurrent procs in the background is slower by a good chunk because in this setup `#call_detached` and `#call_and_forget` cannot reuse fibers.
+* Running concurrent procs in the background is considerably slower because in this setup `#call_detached` and `#call_and_forget` cannot reuse fibers.
   Their evaluation is merely scheduled and not started and concluded.
 This would happen during the next iteration of the event loop.
 But since the `while` loop never waits for something [the loop is never entered] [Troubleshooting/A_concurrent_proc_is_scheduled_but_never_run].
   All this leads to the creation of a new fiber for each evaluation.
 This is responsible for the largest chunk of time take during the measurement.
 The rest of the time is spent scheduling the concurrent procs.

 You can run the benchmark yourself by running the script [perf/concurrent_proc_calls.rb][].